 Meghann from halfmoon ATELIER

 Meghann, who lives on a beautiful island in the Caribbean, takes a lot of her photos using a wall just outside her kitchen door.
 According to her, there’s bikes and a laundry machine out there, but that’s the magic of cropping, you guys!
-She’ll take photos wherever she sees a nice white wall, but that’s mostly at home in May.
+She’ll take photos wherever she sees a nice white wall, but that’s mostly at home.

 Claire from Penguin and Pear